freesoul84/Daily_SQL/README.md

 WHERE rn = 3
 ```

---> Here I partitioned by user_id that means rank will be given to different transactions present for same user_id. and added transaction date order in ascending order so that transaction will be in a sequence.
+--> Method : Here I partitioned by user_id that means rank will be given to different transactions present for same user_id. and added transaction date order in ascending order so that transaction will be in a sequence.

 ## [Sending vs. Opening Snaps [Snapchat SQL Interview Question]](https://datalemur.com/questions/time-spent-snaps) [Difficulty : Medium]